ixil/openscad_offliner/README.md

 Require: python 3, BeautifulSoup

-Updated on 2019, Sometime in May:
+Updated on 2019, Sometime in May: (ixil)

 Did some stuff - maybe it works?
 I can't actually remember what I did or why other than it is now python3 based Should work similarly to before.
 See the source.

+Feel free to critique the code / me and I may fix it up - although I am not particularly feeling like maintaining this fyi

 ----